Whether you’re a serious or casual runner or you experience knee pain when sitting for long periods of time, you may be suffering from runner’s knee.

 - Use of foam rollers in the affected area

-- Low impact activities such as cycling or swimming
+- Low impact activities such as cycling, swimming, yoga, or pilates

 Treatment for runner’s knee will be most successful with the help of a professional.